nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds a log entry to the client at the specified `INDEX`.
 * The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The remark is mandatory.
-It can be any non-empty string. e.g. `Client is doing well`
+It can be any non-empty string within 500 characters. e.g. `Client is doing well`
 * The date is optional and defaults to the current date and time if not provided.
 * The date must be in the format `yyyy-MM-dd HH:mm` e.g. `2022-12-12 14:00`